acl-org/ACLPUB/docs/formatting.md

 Place the title centered at the top of the first page, in 15-point bold.
 Long titles should be typed on two lines without a blank line intervening.
 Put the title 2.5 cm from the top of the page.
 Write the title in [title case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case); do not write the title in all capital letters, except for acronyms and names (e.g., "BLEU") that are normally written in all capitals.
+The title should contain only plain text without extra markup and Latex commands (for compatibility across various platforms where metadata is displayed).

 Place the author name(s) and affiliation(s) under the title.
 Write authors' full names; do not abbreviate given names to initials, unless they are normally written as initials ("Margaret Mitchell", not "M. Mitchell").